GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-07_EX_performance.md

 )
 ```

 After the data has been prepared, the model is loaded and the evaluation is carried out using this prepared test data.
-You can compare these values with history of the training process [here]().
+You can compare these values with history of the training process.
 We simply use the built-in method of TensorFlow.

 ```r
 # load a U-Net